jgmdev/phoxygen/README.md

 the code.
 Also examples can be written seperately and linked to any documented element on the code.

+Documentation on how to use Doxygen as document the source with it can be found at http://doxygen.org or http://www.stack.nl/~dimitri/doxygen/manual.html

 Generating the documentation
 ===============================================================